The Kid's Inheritance: .... and Issues Associated with Financial Security of Partner

 So looking at the “In Context” prospective, looking at the economic value of all the benefits you receive over time and the peace of mind from the “non financial” benefits along with the specific negative aspect usually results in a very positive out come.

 You will learn that this story has an ok ending.
 But I feel the most important thing you need to protect your children from, are their feelings that can arise from their misunderstandings about this subject.
 You should not underestimate this concern.
 It is not a lost of an inheritance from you caused by you getting a reverse mortgage that you or they need to worry about, but their initial perception of that taking place.
 I will show how when understood in an “in context” or global point of view, that, that is a misconception.
 Normally these misconceptions that they will have will be cleared up, when, but not until they are totally informed about this complicated subject in its entirety.
 These initial false perceptions can cause a strain on the relationship and you should take steps to proactively avoid them.
 This should not be done by not getting a reverse mortgage if you are right for one, but by educating your children about the whole subject, best done by you sending them to this website.
 I often meet with them or talk on the phone.
 They become comfortable once they understand that the benefit to the overall family’s financial welfare (including theirs) will in fact be improved by this change.
 Learning the proper coordination of the spending down of their parents financial and non financial assets will extend the period of their parents own financial independence.
 This will protect them from, the risk of having to step in and use their own funds for helping their parent have housing like my brother and I had to.
-They will see how the parents now being able to choose which financial assets they spend down and when, will help preserve they overall financial holdings.
+They will see how the parents now being able to choose which financial assets they spend down and when, how this technique will help preserve they overall financial holdings.
+In other words protect cash assets like bank accounts, brokerage accounts and IRAs.
 I feel, by learning how to let the FHA be the deep pockets to underwrite the family’s risk of you funding your need for housing for years into the future.
-This now essentially has unlimited resources, rather than them using their (or your) savings accounts which will be better for you, then using your bank accounts and other financial asset and also for your heirs, not needed to be on standby to use theirs, either.
+With this method we now essentially have in some ways, unlimited resources, of FHA claim money for your housing.
+This is compared to, using your bank accounts and other financial asset and also for your heirs, not needing to be on standby to use theirs, either.
 So that is a lot better for them, financially as well.
-On the other side of the coin, conversely, you could sell your home took the net equity but it in the bank and use it to pay rent.
+On the other side of the coin, conversely, you could sell your home take the net equity and but it in the bank and use it to pay rent.
 Check out how much rent is for a place you would be comfortable living in.
-Having to withdraw each month to pay for your rent to provide housing would have the limited power of what is in that bank account with no assurances that you will be able to maintain that commitment.
-If you have enough money in the bank that the interest income credits monthly will cover all your monthly needed and even build reserves than you may be a non candidate for a reverse mortgage.
+Having to withdraw each month to pay for your rent to provide housing would have the limited buying power from what is in that bank account with no assurances that you will be able to maintain that commitment.
+In other words you may not be able to die before you run out of money in that bank account.
+If you have enough money in the bank that the interest income credits monthly will cover all your monthly needs and even build reserves than you may be a non candidate for a reverse mortgage.
 However in either case, electing the Reverse Mortgage option, you will have not the cost of rent, you will have no mortgage payment, and only have to pay property taxes, homeowners insurance and the cost of maintaining the home.
-Depending on your equity level you, may not only be able to have no mortgage payment, but be able to draw systematic checks, to cover those expenses line many people do.
+Depending on your equity level you, may not only be able to have no mortgage payment, but be able to draw systematic checks, to cover those expenses of taxes and insurance, like many people do.